-Name of entity:
+Name of entity

 Alliance Aviation Services Limited

-ABN / ARBN: Financial year ended:
+ABN / ARBN Financial year ended:

-153 361 525 30 June 2018
+153 361 525 30 June 2019

-Our corporate governance statement for the abov Our corporate governance statement for the above period above can be found at: These pages of our annual report:
+Our corporate governance statement 2 for the These pages of our annual report: ne above period above can be found at:3

-ww.allianceairlines.com.au
+- , , Illianceairlines.com.au/investor-centre/investor-centre

-The Corporate Governance Statement is accurate board. and up to date as at 30 June 2018 and has been approved by the
+been approved by the board. ccurate and up to date as at 30 June 2019 and has

-The annexure includes a key to where our corpora ate governance disclosures can be located.
+· corporate governance disclosures can be located.

-Date: 8 August 2018 M. B
+Date: 7 th August 2019

-Name of Director or Secretary authorising lodgement: Mr Marc Robert Devine, Company Secretary
+Name of Director or Secretary

+authorising lodgement: M. B

+Mr Marc Robert Devine,

+Company Secretary